speepsio/opconfig/README.md

 * Load master CSV in an editor/spreadsheet of your choice (e.g, Google Sheets).
 * Place an 'x' in the select column of PIDs to be logged.
 * Export the entire sheet, including now marked selections, to a new sub-master CSV.
-* Run opconfig from terminal (or command line) with `opconfig <filepath>`, where filepath is the directory path, filename, and extension, of the sub-master CSV.
+* Run opconfig from terminal (or command line) with `opconfig <filepath>`(win) or `./opconfig <filepath>`(osx), where filepath is the directory path, filename, and extension, of the sub-master CSV.
 Relative filepaths are ok too.
-* `logcfg.txt` will be created in the same directory as sub-master.
+* `logcfg.txt` will be created in the same directory as opconfig executable.
 * Copy `logcfg.txt` to OP2 SD card, then proceed with logging.

 **Tips:**